Violinist Etienne Gara will be in concert, with pianist Sonia Achkar.

 April 19, 2013 - Free Classical Improvisations by the Analogue Ensemble

 March 27, 2013 marked two celebrations - the first evening event at the Joyce J. Cammilleri Hall which was also the 30th anniversary of virtuoso violinist Midori’s debut.
+A video of her performance may be viewed here.

 February 4, 2013 - Antonio Damasio received a Doctorate Honoris Causa from the University of Leuven, in Belgium, on February 4, 2013.